godaddy/gasket/packages/gasket-cli/docs/presets.md

 }
 ```

-`@tv/preset-episodic`'s plugins will be registered when the consuming
+The plugins from `@tv/preset-episodic` will be registered when the consuming
-application is loaded, in addition to the ones already present as `dependencies`.
+application is loaded, in addition to the ones already present as
+`dependencies`.

 [babel presets]: https://babeljs.io/docs/en/presets
 [naming conventions]: /packages/gasket-resolve/README.md